-The Agency's investment in capital assets for its governmental and business-type activities as of September 30, 2008 amounts to \$59 million (net of accumulated depreciation).
+The Agency's investment in capital assets for its governmental and business-type activities as of September 30, 2009 amounts to \$84.6 million (net of accumulated depreciation).
 This investment in capital assets includes land, buildings and structures, vehicles, machinery and equipment, streetscape improvements, restorations and renovations and construction work-in-progress, which are detailed as follows (net of accumulated depreciation):

-Capita
+Capita l Ass ets

 (in tho usan ds)

-Gover nmei ntal Busine ss-T ype
+Goveri nmer ntal Busine ss-T уре

-Acti vities S Acti vities S T otal
+Acti vities S Acti vities S Total

-2008 2007 2008 2007 2008 2007
+2009 2008 2009 2008 2009 2008

 Land and land improvements \$ 5,928 \$ 5,928 3,003 3,003 \$ 8,931 \$ 8,931

-Buildings and structures 5,868 4,825 8,816 9,256 14,684 14,081
+Buildings and structures 5,658 5,868 8,375 8,816 14,033 14,684

-Vehicles 97 170 - - 97 170
+Vehicles 49 97 - - 49 97

-Machinery and equipment 71 115 2 5 73 120
+Machinery and equipment 23 71 187 2 210 73

-Furniture and fixtures 1 2 - - 1 2
+Furniture and fixtures - 1 - - - 1

-Streetscape improvements 1,055 - 1,055 -
+Streetscape improvements 1,019 1,055 - - 1,019 1,055

-Restorations and renovations 9,285 447 - - 9,285 447
+Restorations and renovations 8,973 9,285 - - 8,973 9,285

-Construction in progress 24,175 27,486 746 7 24,921 27,493
+Construction in progress 50,800 24,175 553 746 51,353 24,921

-Total \$ 46,480 \$ 38,973 \$ 12,567 \$ 12,271 \$ 59,047 \$ 51,244
+Total \$ 72,450 \$ 46,480 \$ 12,118 \$ 12,567 \$ 84,568 \$ 59,047

 The Agency has developed various capital improvement programs to improve the quality of life for the residents of the City of Miami Beach.
 Recent projects included the restoration of the Colony Theater, Collins Park Cultural Center including the purchase of the Miami City Ballet building and the completion of the Beachwalk.
-Major on-going projects include streetscape improvements, the multi-purpose municipal parking facility, the Collins Canal enhancement and the Lincoln Road project between Lenox Avenue and Alton Road.
+Major on-going projects include streetscape improvements, the multi-purpose municipal parking facility, the Collins Canal enhancement and the Lincoln Road project between Lenox Avenue and Alton Road among a few.
 Additional information on the Agency's capital assets can be found in the notes to the financial statements.
 Major capital asset events in progress or completed during the current fiscal year include the following:

-- City Center Right-of Way Improvement Project The City Center Right of Way ("ROW") Infrastructure Improvement Project is a \$19 million infrastructure project which includes the restoration and enhancement of rights-of-way/street-scapes throughout City Center.
-This project includes enhancements to roadway, sidewalk, curb and gutter, landscape, streetscape irrigation, lighting, potable water, and storm drainage infrastructure as needed. - Multi-Purpose Municipal Parking Facility A seven level parking facility having 650 parking spaces, approximately 32,000 sq. ft. of commercial office space facing Meridian Avenue and associated site improvements.
+- CCHC Neighborhood Improvements Historic District This project includes improvements to the stormwater collection and disposal system upgrades, water distribution center upgrades, roadway resurfacing and streetscape enhancements, landscaping, traffic calming installations, additional pedestrian lighting, and enhanced pedestrian linkages.
+The project limits are bounded by Washington Avenue to the west, Collins Avenue to the east, Lincoln Road to the South, and Dade Blvd to the north, and includes James, Park and Liberty Avenue, 17th, 18th, 19th and 20th Streets, and 21st Street west of Park Avenue. - Multi-Purpose Municipal Parking Facility A seven level parking facility having 650 parking spaces, approximately 32,000 sq. ft. of commercial office space facing Meridian Avenue and associated site improvements.
 The project is located on the East side of Meridian Avenue at 17th Street in the City of Miami Beach Florida behind City Hall.
-The project is to be constructed in five separate construction phases: Demolition, Piling, Underground Utilities, Garage & Office Complex and Tenant Build-Out. - Tree Wells Pilot Project The Tree Wells Pilot Project was developed to revitalize existing tree pits along sidewalks and right of way in response to the citywide need to proactively address the existing planting wells which contain palms and trees in pedestrian areas that have outgrown their planned space.
-The Lincoln Road
+The project was constructed in five separate construction phases: Demolition, Piling, Underground Utilities, Garage & Office Complex and Tenant Build-Out with all but the Office Complex and Tenant Build-Out completed.